bytedance/libtpa/doc/quick_start.rst

 Libtpa(Transport Protocol Acceleration) is a DPDK based userspace TCP stack implementation.

-Below is a quick guide on how to build libtpa and run the first libtpa application.
+Below is a quick guide on how to build Libtpa and run the first Libtpa application.

 Build Libtpa